Iraq recalls ambassador, summons Iran’s chargé d’affaires over strikes in Irbil

 A few hundred demonstrators gathered in Irbil on Tuesday to protest the attacks.

+In northwest Syria, a missile strike Tuesday morning hit an area housing teenage detainees at the Sinaa prison in the city of Hassakeh, where hundreds of IS fighters are jailed.
+The U.S.-backed Kurdish-led Syrian Democratic Forces, which operates the prison, said the strike caused minor injuries and sparked an unsuccessful prison break attempt.

+SDF spokesman Siamand Ali told The Associated Press that “we have no specific information on who was behind the attack.”

 Albam reported from Taltela, Syria.
-Associated Press journalists Qassim Abdul-Zahra and Abdulrahman Zeyad in Baghdad and Abby Sewell in Beirut contributed to this report.
+Associated Press writers Qassim Abdul-Zahra and Abdulrahman Zeyad in Baghdad, Abby Sewell and Bassem Mroue in Beirut, and Amir Vahdat in Tehran, contributed to this report.